By: Rebecca Brunette

 11. Nipple Balm

 Sore, sensitive nipples are common for breastfeeding Mamas in early postpartum (as if there weren’t enough hurdles to climb!).
 Do your best to prevent more serious damage by applying a nipple balm a few times throughout the day.

 12. Lip Balm

-Sometimes a swipe of your favorite lip balm is all it takes to feel a touch of pampering!
+Sometimes a swipe of your favourite lip balm is all it takes to feel a touch of pampering!
 Choose a flavour that makes you smile, and enjoy the thought that Baby will associate your fragrance of choice with your tender Mama kisses!